September 1963 Popular Electronics

 "You mean you and Kathy broke up?"

-Cecil Langtry tomorrow night.
-I wouldn't mind so much if it were anyone but that fluff
+dating Cecil Langtry tomorrow night.
+I wouldn't mind so much if it were anyone but

-lobo; what our grandparents used to call a woman chaser or a lounge lizard.
-It's natural
+a pro lobo; what our grandparents used to call a woman chaser or a lounge lizard.

-me thumping old Cecil isn't the answer.
-That would just make you look like a bully."
+tells me thumping old Cecil isn't the answer.
+That would just make you look like

 "Exactly," Jerry agreed, "and the 'Riding' bit gives me an idea.
 What would Kathy